BamlakS/PRODIGY_WD_03/README.md

-# Tic-Tac-Toe Game
+# Prodigy InfoTech Internship: Tic-Tac-Toe Game

 ## Overview

-A simple, web-based Tic-Tac-Toe game where players can choose between "X" and "O" and play on a 3x3 grid.
-The game announces the winner or a draw and allows for easy restarts.
+To build a tic-tac-toe web application, you can use HTML, CSS, and JavaScript.
+By implementing functions to handle user clicks, track game state, and check for winning conditions, you can create an interactive and engaging tic-tac-toe game.
+With these technologies and functionalities, users can play against each other, aiming to get three markers in a row to win the game.

 ## Features